octacian/servertools/api.md

 ### write_file
 **Usage:** `servertools.write_file(path, data, serialize)`

 Write data to file.
 File path is specified in `path`.
-Data to write is specified with field `data` and supports any value including strings, booleans, and tables.
+Data to write is specified with field `data` and supports any value including strings, booleans, and integers.
 The `serialize` option tells ServerTools whether or not to run `minetest.serialize` on the data before writing, and is by default set to `true` if left blank.

 ### load_file
 **Usage:** `servertools.load_file(path, deserialize)`

-Load data from file (`path`) and return through output variable `data`.
+Load data from file (`path`) and return through variable `data`.
 The `deserialize` option tells ServerTools whether or not to run `minetest.deserialize` on the data before returning, and is by default set to `true` if left blank.

+### write_table
+**Usage:** `servertools.write_table(path, table)`

+Write table to file.
+File path is specified in `path`.
+Table to write is specified with field `table` and is designed for use with tables.
+The only difference between `write_table` and `write_file` is that `write_table` always serializes the data with `minetest.serialize` before writing because tables cannot be directly written to files, however, they must first be converted to strings through serialization.

+### load_table
+**Usage:** `servertools.load_table(path)`

+Load table from file (`path`) and return through variable `table`.
+The only difference between `load_table` and `load_file` is that `load_table` always deserializes the data with `minetest.deserialize` to convert previously written string back to a table.

 ### dofile
 **Usage:** `servertools.dofile(path)`